zackxzhang/gpie/README.md

 # GPie
 **G**aussian **P**rocess t**i**ny **e**xplorer (under construction)

-Principles

-- simple: an intuitive syntax that imitates scikit-learn
+- **simple**: an intuitive syntax that imitates scikit-learn
-- minimal: a compact core of expressive abstractions
+- **minimal**: a compact core of expressive abstractions
-- extensible: a modular design for effortless composition
+- **extensible**: a modular design for effortless composition

+### Features

+- several "avant-garde" kernels such as spectral kernel and neural kernel allow for exploration of new ideas
+- each kernel implements anisotropic variant besides isotropic one to support automatic relevance determination
+- a full-fledged toolkit of kernel operators enables all sorts of "kernel engineering", for example handcrafting composite kernels based on expert knowledge or exploiting special sturcture of datasets
+- core computations such as likelihood and analytical gradient are carefully formulated for speed and robustness
+- Bayesian optimizer offers a powerful strategy in optimizing expensive-to-evaluate, black-box objectives

-Functionalities
+### Functionalities

 - kernel functions
     - white kernel